19hours/sg-statutes/Acts/Building Control Act.md

 (9) The person whose registration as an accredited checker, a specialist accredited checker or an accredited checking organisation is suspended or cancelled under this section shall, within 14 days of being notified of the suspension or cancellation of registration, surrender to the Commissioner of Building Control the certificate of accreditation issued under section 16(3), failing which the person or organisation shall be guilty of an offence.

-(10) The Commissioner of Building Control shall cancel the registration of an accredited checker or a specialist accredited checker who has died or whose registration has been cancelled under subsection (11).
+(10) The Commissioner of Building Control shall cancel the registration of an accredited checker or a specialist accredited checker who has died or whose registration has been cancelled undersubsection (11).

 (11) If the Commissioner of Building Control has cancelled the registration of a person as an accredited checker under subsection (1), he shall also cancel the registration of the person as a specialist accredited checker.